 Kentalis has been asked by the Archbishop Mihayo University College of Tabora (AMUCTA) to help with the choice and adaptation of available tests and provide coaching on the topic of educational assessment.
 The main goal of the project cooperation is to enable lecturers to use diagnostic testing which will provide valuable student information to the respective teachers.
 This can be used to adjust the teaching to the learning needs of the individual students.
 AMUCTA focuses primarily on secondary schools in Tanzania.

 Training of academic staff

-During this project, Kentalis will train and coach 15 lecturers and teaching assistants of AMUCTA’s academic staff.
-Training will focus on the area of communication and language, cognition and social-emotional development, and the use of assessment tools.
-Through the project program, staff members will develop a skill set to perform and administer diagnostic tests in schools.
-They will also be able to coach teachers on the social-emotional development of deaf students.
+As part of this project, Kentalis will provide training and coaching to 15 lecturers and teaching assistants from AMUCTA's academic staff.
+The training will concentrate on communication and language, cognitive and social-emotional development, as well as the usage of assessment tools.
+The project program will enable the staff members to acquire the necessary skills to conduct diagnostic tests in schools and offer guidance to teachers on the social-emotional development of deaf students.

 - Location: Tanzania, Tabora

 - Partner: Archbishop Mihayo University College of Tabora